30 Years of the GEF

 The GEF’s 30th Anniversary is an opportune moment to both celebrate past achievements as well as highlight the challenges ahead.

-Over the coming months, our digital campaign #ForThePlanet will take a deep-dive into the past, present and the future of the GEF, and the issues we work on.
+Our digital campaign #ForThePlanet will take a deep-dive into the past, present and the future of the GEF, and the issues we work on.